chrell99/hoolacane-rpi-led-matrix/README.md

 |`--led-pixel-mapper="Rotate:90"`    | The rotation of the display in degrees.
 Has to be multiple of 90.|

 The settings depend on the sign but the above is what will work for this project.

+This is a test to test the commits from the rasp pi